Top 10 Must-Visit Tibetan Monasteries for Your Tibet Travel

 This does not mean that you have to be a religious person to appreciate the wonders of Tibet’s many monasteries.
 Even someone with no religion can understand and appreciate the importance of these stunning monasteries to Tibetan Buddhists.
 Here we list the top 10 recommended Tibetan monasteries to visit for a spiritual trip in Tibet.

 Potala Palace - A UNESCO World Heritage and World's Highest Palace

-The Potala Palace was founded on Moburi in Lhasa, the capital of Tibet, and lies at an altitude of around 3,770 meters above sea level.
+The Potala Palace was founded on Moburi in Lhasa, the provincial capital of Tibet, and lies at an altitude of around 3,770 meters above sea level.
 It was once the summer residence of the Dalai Lama, but is now more of a museum to Tibetan Buddhism.
-Architecturally, the Palace closely resembles a fortress, and is indeed built on the site of an ancient fortress from the 7th century.
-Inside its formidable walls, you will find numerous halls, prayer rooms, and galleries.

 Music fountain in front of Potala Palace in the evening